r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Hahaha!
 Needless to say, we wouldn't last long.

 **Archer of Shinjuku:**
-Even if we Servants didn't die, Master certainly would, and without {(M) him /(F) her}, I'm afraid the game is over.
+Even if we Servants didn't die, Master certainly would, and without [♂ him /♀ her], I'm afraid the game is over.

 **Archer of Shinjuku:**
 And that's not all.